Pork and chicken are the two most widely consumed types of meat worldwide. They are affordable, easily accessible, and can be cooked in various ways.

 Pork and chicken are classified as two different types of meat.
 Depending on its definition, pork can be classified as both white and red meats.

-According to the culinary definition, meat that’s light in color even after cooking is white meat.
+According to the culinary definition, white meat is light in color even after cooking.

 But, according to the scientific definition, pork is classified as red meat because it has a high amount of myoglobin.